- Brand name

 Mesasal contains the active ingredient mesalazine.

-Mesasal tablets also contains the following inactive ingredients: sodium carbonate anhydrous, glycine, microcrystalline cellulose, calcium stearate, povidone and silica colloidal - anhydrous.
-The coating on the tablets contains povidone, titanium dioxide, red iron oxide (CI77491), yellow iron oxide (CI77492), micronized talc, Macrogol 6000 and methacrylic acid.
+Mesasal tablets also contains the following inactive ingredients: sodium carbonate, glycine, microcrystalline cellulose, calcium stearate, povidone and colloidal silica anhydrous.
+The coating on the tablets contains povidone, titanium dioxide, red iron oxide (CI77491), yellow iron oxide (CI77492), purified talc, Macrogol 6000, methacrylic acid and Triethyl Citrate.